EliHood/mysequelizereact/README.md

 * Express
 * React
 * Redux
-* Chai & Mocha for current unit testing
+* Chai & Mocha for current unit testing(coming soon)

 ##### Passport Github has been temporaliy removed until log in functionality is fixed.
+Some authentication issues that are being worked on

-## Run Localy Make Sequelize Database
+## Make Sequelize Database & Migrate, then npm start

+* `sequelize:db migrate`
 * `npm start`